f4pga/f4pga-arch-defs/README.md

 ## Directories

- * `XXX/arch/` - Full architecture definitions for
-   [Verilog To Routing](https://verilogtorouting.org/)
+ * `XXX/device/` - Full architecture definitions of a given device for [Verilog To Routing](https://verilogtorouting.org/)

-   * `XXX/arch/YYYY-virt` - Verilog to Routing architecture definitions
+   * `XXX/device/YYYY-virt` - Verilog to Routing architecture definitions
      generally are not able to able to generate the **exact** model of many FPGA routing interconnects, but this is a pretty close.

- * `XXX/arch/primitives/` - The primitives that make up the architecture.
+ * `XXX/primitives/` - The primitives that make up the architecture.
 These are generally used inside the tiles.

  * `XXX/tiles/` - The tiles found in the architecture.